ngds/ckanext-ngds-bku03232018/ckanext/ngds/metadata/readme.md

     - *UI-suggestion*: typeahead to choose existing ResponsibleParty or else a form to make a new one.
     - Associated role hard-wired to `distributor`
     - *Persistence via* correlation table between resource and responsible_party
-4. Format: Categorization of the types of things that might exist as offline resources
+4. Format: Categorization of the types of things that might exist as offline resources.
+Maps to ISO MD_Format or MD_Medium name.
     - **Additional Content**
     - Default value:
     - *UI-suggestion*: a combobox with the following options:
+        - hand sample
+        - core
+        - drilling cuttings
+        - fluid sample
+        - page-size document
+        - CDROM, DVD or disk
+        - Magnetic tape
+        - photographic film
-        - TBD
+        - oversize sheet
     - *Persistence via* `ckan.model.Resource.extras` if possible
 5. Ordering procedure: text describing how to order something, if appropriate
     - **Additional Content**